 Designed a robotic system to scale building façades and install solar panels without scaffolding.
-Developed full CAD assembly, prototyped key subsystems, and validated load-bearing safety through FEA and testing.
+Developed full CAD assembly, integrated subsystems for the final assembly, and validated load-bearing safety through FEA and testing.

 The Problem

-• The price of photovoltaics has dropped 80% in the last 10 years, but installation prices in the United States have remained high.
+• The price of photovoltaics has dropped 80% in the last decade, yet U.S. installation costs remain high.

-• Rooftop solar space is limited in cities like New York, where real estate is scarce.
+• Rooftop solar space in cities like NYC is limited; façades represent untapped real estate.

-→ Goal: Enable cities & individuals to retrofit existing buildings with clean energy by reducing risk for workers and unlocking untapped vertical real estate.
+→ Goal: Enable cities and individuals to retrofit existing buildings with solar panels by reducing installation costs and time.

 Needed a robotic system that could: